steven-mcdonald/murakami_translators/README.md

 As a final confirmation of the modelling approach I re-ran the Logistic Regression ( dropping the 'had' and 'he' count features) with a non-random train/test split.

 The test set consisted of the text for which I had versions by two different translators, Jay Rubin and Alfred Birnbaum.
 The dataset contained several chapters of Norwegian Wood and one chapter of  'A Wind-Up Bird Chronicle' which had been translated twice, once by each translator.
-This provided a good control set as the  original Japanese text was the same and the only difference was the translator.
+This provided a good control test set as the original Japanese text was the same and the only difference was the translator.

 Two versions of this test ran.
 The first with all three translators in the training set but only the texts from Birnbaum and Rubin outlined above in the test set.

-Fortunately, this model was still able to beat the baseline and confirmed that it was possible to predict the translator using the available features.
+The baseline accuracy this time was 0.50.
+The cross-validated accuracy was less relevant in this case and the focus was on the test set accuracy score which was 0.55.
+Fortunately, this model was still able to beat the baseline (albeit by a smaller margin) and confirmed that it was possible to predict the translator using the available features.
+The discriminating features shown below include Gabriel even though he was not in the test set as he was included in the training set:

 ![](https://github.com/steven-mcdonald/murakami_translators/blob/master/images/top_lreg_coeffs_rerun_01.png)